Jimmy Mackin

 Ready to Win FSBO Listings in 2025?

 If you’ve been ignoring FSBOs or treating them like “that annoying bunch that doesn’t want me,” it’s time to shift your mindset.
-They’re real people with real homes to sell—and many eventually realize they need professional help.
+They’re real people with real homes to sell - and many eventually realize they need professional help.
 The trick is to be the agent they remember, the one who actually tried to help.
+These FSBO scripts will help you get more conversations started with homeowners, and I'm confident, if you put in the work, sellers will consider selling their home with you.

 © 2024 Listing Leads.
 All rights reserved.